Stutimp/Earthquake-Visualization-Using-Leaflet-and-USGS-Data/README.md

 - Markers scale according to earthquake magnitude.
 - Colors change based on the depth of the earthquake.
 - Tooltips show the magnitude, location, and depth for each earthquake.
-- All data points load accurately at the correct locations.
+- All data points load accurately at the correct location

+# Deployment
+The link to deploy (leaflet part-1): file:///D:/Stuti_DataAnalytics/15%20Leaflet%20Challenge/Leaflet-challenge/Leaflet-Part-1/index.html

 Thank you !